Tremont Street Design Project

-Tremont Street is in the top 3 percent for pedestrian crashes on City-owned streets.
+Tremont Street is in the top 3% for pedestrian crashes on City-owned streets.
 In recent years, two people lost their lives while attempting to cross Tremont Street at one of the many four-lane crosswalks.
-Our data show that 53 crashes resulted in an EMS response in the last 3 years.
+Our data show that 53 crashes resulted in an EMS response in the last three years.
 This includes 19 that involved people walking.

 We heard from community members about how stressful it can be to cross Tremont Street, especially for kids walking to school.
 They also expressed a desire to: